kan-bayashi/ParallelWaveGAN/README.md

 $ git clone https://github.com/kan-bayashi/ParallelWaveGAN.git
 $ cd ParallelWaveGAN
 $ pip install -e .

-# if you want to use distributed training, please install apex manually by following https://github.com/NVIDIA/apex
+# If you want to use distributed training, please install
+# apex manually by following https://github.com/NVIDIA/apex
 $ ...
 ```
 Note that your cuda version must be exactly matched with the version used for pytorch binary to install apex.